5 more mistakes everyone makes with the Apple Watch

 Everybody uses their Apple Watch in different ways, but there are some things we all do – and some mistakes I think most of us make too.
-Here are the top three mistakes you're probably making with your Apple Watch.
+We've already detailed the top three mistakes you're probably making with your Apple Watch, and now we've thought of five more mistakes people are making.

 1. Not wearing it correctly